Wood Identification Class at the Mystic Seaport

-This two-day hands-on workshop will answer all these questions and more.
+This two-day hands-on workshop taught by Randy Wilkinson of Fallon & Wilkinson, LLC will answer all these questions and more.
 It is designed specifically for curators, collectors, antique dealers, appraisers, and woodworkers.
-The goal of this workshop is to familiarize the student with the physical properties of wood and recognize species specific structures.
+The goal of this workshop is to familiarize students with the physical properties of wood and enable them to recognize species-specific cell structures.

 On Saturday, basic wood anatomy will be introduced, including grain, figure, fundamental differences between softwoods and hardwoods, and more.
-The student will learn to identify common hardwoods that are used in antique furniture using a 10x loupe.
+The student will learn to identify 19 common woods that are used in American decorative arts using a 10x loupe.